 Using the undergravel filter allows you to make a synergistic relationship between plants and fish.
 A self-sustaining mechanism will take care of your fish, plants, and the water chemistry in your planted aquarium.

 In that way requires fewer water changes and less maintenance.
 Some aquarists use solely undergravel filters in their planted tanks.

 Reliable And Durable

 Undergravel filters are easy to use, easy to install, and at the same time reliable and durable.
 Gratings are made of plastics; they don’t break and degrade over time.

 Without any moving parts, undergravel filters are incredibly reliable.
-The only moving parts are the air pump or powerhead; if you buy a reliable one, you won’t face any problem.
+The only moving parts are the air pump or powerhead; if you buy a reliable one, you won’t face any problems.

 To get better chemical filtration, you can buy some carbon or zeolite bags.
 Place on top of the plate and cover the chemical media with the substrates; when water passes through the chemical media, you’ll get the chemically treated water.